-Two-thirds of a well-balanced diet should be nourishing foods that assist in development of tissues, and one-third should be purifying foods that prevent Kapha build-up and excess tissue build-up.
+Two-thirds of a well-balanced diet should be nourishing foods that assist in the development of tissues, and one-third should be purifying foods that prevent Kapha build-up and excess tissue build-up.
 Grains, fruits, milk, dairy products, nuts, lipids, and starchy vegetables like potatoes are all nourishing foods to include in our diet.
 Purifying foods include pulses and all rajasic or tamasic veggies.

 Shad Rasas – The six tastes mentioned in Classics

 Each taste plays a significant role in stimulating the digestive system.
-The six flavours are perceived at different anatomical locations of the tongue and correspond to various digestive organs.
+The six flavors are perceived at different anatomical locations of the tongue and correspond to various digestive organs.
 For example, the tongue’s tip detects sweetness and links to the corresponding organs, thyroid glands, and apical areas of the lungs.
 Pungent affects the stomach and head, whereas bitter affects the pancreas, liver, and spleen, astringent affects the colon, sour affects the lungs, and salt affects the kidneys.

 Importance of Balanced diet

 According to Ayurveda, optimal health is “being established in one’s own or own natural state.”
 To do so, one must establish a level of self-awareness and contentment and a balance in all the physiological activities that take place in the body and mind.
-Ayurveda believes that the food we consume, to be precise the plants, plant products and animal products, have a strong influence on the physical and mental states of the individual.
+Ayurveda believes that the food we consume, to be precise the plants, plant products, and animal products, have a strong influence on the physical and mental states of the individual.
 Therefore, the science explains the importance of eating healthy food; also suggests avoiding too many raw foods and leftovers.

 Several studies conclude the influence of food over the mind and emotions.
-Ayurveda asserts the reason being the quality of food eaten, mode of preparation, appearance, aroma and freshness.
+Ayurveda asserts the reason being the quality of food eaten, mode of preparation, appearance, aroma, and freshness.
 These elements have a profound impact on all the five senses and regulate proper digestion.

 Satvic foods refer to light food with high prana (energy).
-Eating healthy food enables easy digestion, balances all three doshas, supports the immune response, brings mental harmony and evokes conscious awareness.
+Eating healthy food enables easy digestion, balances all three doshas, supports the immune response, brings mental harmony, and evokes conscious awareness.
 These include fresh vegetables, rice, milk, butter, honey, fruits, nuts when eaten correctly.

 Rajasic food included garlic, coffee, fermented drinks, fried food, too spicy or hot food items.
 These tend to stimulate restlessness, jealousy, and ego in the body.
 But, on the other hand, rajasic food is also responsible for creativity and aggression.
 So, be mindful about including the Rajasic diet in your daily consumption.

 The word Tamas correlates to dull and sluggish patterns.
-The food list contains frozen food, certain root vegetables, highly refined sugar substances, non-vegetarian diets, leftover and stale food.
+The food list contains frozen food, certain root vegetables, highly refined sugar substances, non-vegetarian diets, leftover, and stale food.
 Such food items, when consumed regularly, may impact the digestive mechanism as they may need more energy to process them.
-Apart from that, it also may lead to ignorance, greed, laziness and confusion.
+Apart from that, it also may lead to ignorance, greed, laziness, and confusion.

 A little spice in your diet can ignite digestion –